 governance report which forms part of this Annual Report.

 of shares in com-

 the last public

-(2) Last public offer price has been adjusted for bonus issues
+(2) Last public offer price in India has been adjusted for bonus issues

 Management''s discussion and analysis

-In terms of the provisions of Clause 49 of the Listing Agreement, the
+In terms of the provisions of Regulation 34 of the Securities and

 Our strategic objective is to build a sustainable organization that